Sign Up to be a Precinct Election Official

 Why am I needed?

-Marion County employees more than 100 precinct election officials to conduct an election.
-We need you help to make this possible.
+- Marion County employs more than 100 precinct election officials to conduct an election.

 When am I needed?

-Every time Marion County holds an election.
-Your work hours are: 5:30 a.m. until all precinct work is complete and you are released by your Voting Location Manager (approximately 8:00 p.m.)
+- Your work hours are: 5:30 a.m. until all precinct work is complete and you are released by your Voting Location Manager (approximately 8:00 p.m.)

 How do I apply?

-Who qualifies to be a Poll Worker?
+Who qualifies to be a Precinct Election Official?

 - A registered voter in Marion County.